ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 ---
-uid: OSIsoftAdapterForOPCUADataSelectionConfiguration
+uid: PIAdapterForOPCUADataSelectionConfiguration
 ---

-# OSIsoft Adapter for OPC UA data selection configuration
+# PI Adapter for OPC UA data selection configuration

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.